 2) Policy-based approaches: As a policy-based protection approach, Privacy Bird [28] has been proposed.
 It is a P3P user agent that reads P3P policies of online applications and lets users know whether the application policies and user preferences are matched.
 If policies are not matched, a bird icon turns red.
 A user can get information by clicking on a red bird icon.
 However, Privacy Bird is only able to check the acceptability of application's P3P policies, so users cannot check all user data monitored at the application's data level.
+Moreover, it does not support policy refinement.
+HummingBird [30] is a privacypreserving online social network system.
+Unlike Twitter where all tweets are visible to everyone, it restricts accesses to tweets based on user-defined access control list (ACL).
+In HummingBird, tweeters encrypt their tweets and then the HummingBird server distributes a decryption key to only authorized followers.
+To do so, the Hummingbird client deals with key management and tweet encryption.
+However, it does not encrypt other user data such as user profile and also is not concerned with user privacy policies at all.

-VII.
+VIII.
 CONCLUSION AND FUTURE WORK

-The lack of reliable and effective methods of privacy protection has been the biggest obstacle to the growth of e-Health applications.
-Without a suitable solution, people keep hesitating to use e-Health applications, even though those applications help users access healthcare services in easy and convenient way at the reduced cost.
-To address the privacy protection issue above, in this paper, we proposed the PPoM framework that protects user privacy in both the application side and the user side so that secure online monitoring can be guaranteed in the entire process of online monitoring.
-We believe that PPoM accelerates practical use of e-health applications.
-Towards this goal, a few challenges need to be pursued in the future:
+Although many e-health applications enable people to access healthcare services in easy and convenient way at the reduced cost, the lack of reliable and effective methods of privacy protection has been the biggest obstacle to the growth of e-Health applications.
+Without a suitable solution, people keep hesitating to use e-Health applications due to privacy concerns.
+To address the privacy protection issue above, the PPoM framework was proposed as a preliminary work in order to protect user privacy in both the application side and the user side.
+By using the PPoM framework, secure online monitoring can be guaranteed in the entire process of online monitoring, and in turn it accelerates practical use of e-health applications.
+Towards this goal, in this paper, we enhance mechanisms for each component in the PPoM Framework and present a prototype of the PPoM browser as a first step in the development of the PPoM framework but a few challenges still need to be pursued in the future:

-- Development of the privacy policies to specify preferences on healthcare data in fine-grained level. - Development of a privacy-preserving monitoring service that protects user privacy based on user policies. - Development of the PPoM browser and tools. - Performance tests on the other individual components and an integrated component and a field test associated with actual clinical trials. - Development of a threat model for PPoM and security test using a threat model.
+- Development of the privacy policies to specify preferences on healthcare data in fine-grained level. - Development of a privacy-preserving monitoring service that protects user privacy based on user policies. - Development of the PPoMT for non-IT medical staff. - Evaluation of individual components and an integrated framework. - Field test associated with actual clinical trials. - Development of a threat model for PPoM and security test using a threat model.